 Creative management of life/stamina/sanity/wounds: Both Cthulhu: DMD and Agemonia had fun ways of dealing with damage.
 Agemonia’s chip system made fatigue bad and wounds much worse, which while intuitive was also handled smoothly.
 C:DMD has the awesome system where you were happy to get wounded, but not too wounded, as it powered you up to improve your odds of success as a whole.
 It will be hard to go back to basic health tracking after seeing how these games handle it.

 Quirky Setting: I liked the world of Tales of the Loop, in that it was not a trope-laden fantasy romp.
 I might have liked role-playing adults more than kids with chores, but it knows its time and place.

 Thanks for reading and I welcome any suggestions for other games I might like in the comments.

 Search for any Game Title or keyword on the Opinionated Gamers

 Follow The Opinionated Gamers Blog via EmailJoin 4,437 other subscribers

 Support the Opinionated Gamers!
 If you enjoy our content here, help keep us independent!

-- Dale Yu: Preview of The Medusa Report
+- Dale Yu: Review of The Turkey Trial (Holiday Hijinks)

 Follow me on TwitterMy Tweets